Backed by

 High-Impact Support for Year 10 & 11 Pupils to Boost Progress Where It Matters Most.

-This 6–12 week initiative is delivered in collaboration with school leaders to provide targeted, evidence-informed support for your Golden 20 priority pupils who are underachieving and at risk of not securing strong academic outcomes by the end of Year 11.
+This 6–12 week initiative is delivered in collaboration with school leaders to provide targeted, evidence-informed support for your Golden 20 priority pupils in Year 10 and Year 11 who are underachieving and at risk of not securing strong academic outcomes by the end of Year 11.
 Built on a positive reinforcement model, the programme removes barriers to success through tailored, high-impact interventions that deliver measurable outcomes for those who need it most.

 Our Impact